 - Do not install large mechanical equipment or water heaters in attics, especially in cold climates.
 Not only do they present an unwelcome fire hazard, but they’ll also increase the temperature in your attic.

-- Do not use salt or calcium chloride to melt snow on a roof.
+- Do not routinely use salt or calcium chloride to melt snow on a roof.
 These chemicals are very corrosive and can shorten the life of metal gutters, downspouts, and flashings.
 Runoff that contains high concentrations of these chemicals can damage nearby grass and plants.

 If you are commenting using a Facebook account, your profile information may be displayed with your comment depending your privacy settings.
 By leaving the 'Post to Facebook' box selected, your comment will be published to your Facebook profile in addition to the space below.